jhrcek/state-machine-testing-presentation/slides.md

 - better coverage with fewer tests written
 - better at discovering edge cases/unexpected feature interactions
-- forces you to think about more abstractly about desired system properties
+- forces you to think more abstractly about desired system properties

 ## Disadvantages